Mom working from home.

 Simple

-Enables you to sync logins and other information across your devices, fill in forms with one click and securely share vault access with trusted individuals.
+Enables you to sync logins and other information across your devices, fill in forms with one click, and securely share vault access with trusted individuals.

 Password Manager

-Protect your passwords and accounts with Norton Password Manager
+Protect your passwords and accounts with Norton Password Manager.

-Get Norton Password Manager as part of Norton 360
+Get Norton Password Manager as part of Norton 360.

-60 Day Money Back Guarantee with annual membership.
+60-day money back guarantee with annual membership.
 Terms apply.

 Frequently asked questions

-A password manager saves and stores your username, passwords and other credentials, such as your credit card information and address, for online accounts.
+A password manager saves and stores your username, passwords, and other credentials, such as your credit card information and address, for online accounts.
 With Norton Password Manager, you only have to remember one master password, and all your other passwords are stored in a secure, encrypted, online vault that you access with that master password.
 For added security, Norton Password Manager enables you to automatically create and use complex, unique passwords for all your different account login credentials without the difficulty of remembering all of them.
 And it syncs passwords across devices, between your iOS and Android mobile devices and your PC.
-So whenever you transact online, simply select the account you want to log into and Norton Password Manager will auto-fill your login information with one click, safely and securely.
+So whenever you transact online, simply select the account you want to log in to and Norton Password Manager will auto-fill your login information with one click, safely and securely.

 Strong passwords are vital to your online security.
 Using easy-to-guess or common passwords, using the same password for multiple accounts, and sharing your passwords with others all risk compromising the security of your online accounts.
 A strong password follows these rules:

-• At least 8-12 characters long
+• At least 8–12 characters

 • Uses upper and lowercase letters